Trending: Here are some Business Statistics and Trends to know

 Definition and Function of Markets

-Markets are vibrant arenas where buyers and sellers come together to exchange assets, goods, and services.
-Whether it’s stocks, bonds, commodities, or currencies, markets facilitate the interaction of supply and demand, determining the prevailing prices and influencing the allocation of resources.
+Markets are vibrant arenas where buyers and sellers come together to exchange assets, goods, and services, with money serving as the primary medium of exchange.
+Whether it’s stocks, bonds, commodities, or currencies, money facilitates transactions in markets, driving economic activity and enabling the interaction of supply and demand, which determines prevailing prices and influences the allocation of resources.
+Innovations can increase productivity and lower production costs, shifting the supply curve.

 Types of Markets